Seven Tips for your Next Triathlon

 A Few final notes

 Part of the beauty of triathlons is that everyone has a different set of strengths and weaknesses.
 By identifying your own areas of improvement, you can find ways to refine your skill set and become a more well-rounded triathlete.
-It takes ability in three sports to excel in the triathlon, so make sure to practice accordingly.
+It takes ability in three sports to excel in the triathlon, so make sure to practice accordingly and remember these triathlon tips.
 Sight during the swim, stay calm during transitions, use your bike gears, and make sure to stay fueled during the run.
 But, above all, train hard (and smart), be confident in your training, and have fun!

 Jacob Geisler is our GU Tech-Rep and Sports Nutritionist, MS, EC-P, USAT Level 1.
 He is famous around GU-HQ for adopting an adorable dog named, Maya, who loves playing in the snow.